 Kelowna has been rated among the most cost competitive places to do business in the Pacific Region of North America.
 To learn more about the Kelowna's excellent business climate, visit Invest Kelowna.

 Kelowna has become the main marketing and distribution centre of the Okanagan Valley, with a flourishing tree fruit industry and a growing light industrial sector that competes on a world scale.
 Best known for forestry and the manufacture of boats, plastics, fibreglass, body armour and oil field equipment, Kelowna also has a growing high technology sector that includes aerospace development and service.

-Kelowna's international airport is one of the top ten airports in Canada, serving over one million passengers annually.
+Kelowna's international airport is one of the top ten airports in Canada, serving over 1.5 million passengers annually.

 , a 6,000-seat multi-purpose facility that’s home to the Kelowna Rockets of the Western Hockey League, attracts major entertainers and events to the heart of our Cultural District.

 is a significant feature of the district, which was named a Cultural Capital of Canada in 2003.